- Radiation Basics

 In response to the question "Where would I look for guidance on what you consider international best practice?
 Is there a specific set of guidelines or something that the IAEA publishes?", the CEO of ARPANSA, Dr Carl‑Magnus Larsson has provided the response:

 “I do not think that you are able to find best international practice in a particular place.
 What you need to do is go and look in different places for the different aspects of the problem that you are studying and you will find what you can call best international practice for those different elements.
 I would particularly point perhaps to the Nuclear Energy Agency or the university in particular in relation to the safety assessment and also in relation to stakeholder involvement.
 There is the forum for stakeholder involvement which is a very active group within the OECD NEA.
 By doing that and also comparing different national systems, national facilities, you can get an indication on what is best international practice.
-But you do not find it in a specific place.
+But you do not find it in a specific place."

-The ambition of the Waste Safety Team is that in the area of radioactive waste safety, best international practice should be found in one place - Australia!
+ARPANSA's vision is that in the area of radioactive waste safety, best international practice should be found in one place - Australia!